bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 ### Engagement Summary document

-To facilitate efficient communication in the future, it's important to create organized documents _now_ that can be shared with:
+To facilitate efficient communication in the future, it’s important to create organized documents _now_ that can be shared with:

-- **a future delivery team** (so they don't have to ask clients the same questions in the future)
+- **a future delivery team** (so they don’t have to ask clients the same questions in the future)
 - **the client** (so they can confirm our interpretation of their information)